-Would the implementation of Land Value Tax be reasonable in a small country with a tourism based economy?
-For example, a country such as The Bahamas has low levels of industrial output and exports.
-The Bahamas is a country that relies heavily on tourism (specifically the hotel industry), foreign investment and the banking industry to generate revenue.
+Would the implementation of a land value tax be reasonable in a small country with a tourism-based economy?
+For example, a country such as the Bahamas has low levels of industrial output and exports.
+The country relies heavily on tourism (specifically the hotel industry), foreign investment and the banking industry to generate revenue.
 Also, there is a growing sentiment that the low levels of innovation and productivity in the private sector are due to various taxes on imports needed to start and grow a private business.
 Therefore, would a single tax (the land value tax proposed by Henry George) be beneficial?
-(Also may the reply possibly contain some details pertaining to an ideal tax rate for the land value tax and may some arguments be included in regards to providing certain methods to properly implement the land value tax in the case of a nation such as The Bahamas?)
+Also, can the reply possibly contain some details pertaining to an ideal tax rate for the land value tax and can some arguments be included in regard to providing certain methods to properly implement the land value tax in the case of a nation such as the Bahamas?

 Economists generally agree with Henry George that land value taxes promote efficient use of land.
 A small country with a tourism-based economy seems like an excellent case for the efficiency of a land value tax.
 The bigger issues concern equity and politics.
 Equity concerns are both horizontal and vertical.